SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 These views use the built-in function 'STIntersects'.

+#### V_SYS_MARK_ACTIVE_BAROLOG

+For locations with a barologger interval (those with an INT_TYPE_CODE value of [122]), this view examines its associated temporal data (summarized in D_INTERVAL_SUMMARY) to determine whehter it has been updated within a specified time period, marking it active or inactive.
+The default time period is stored in S_CONSTANT as DEF_ACTIVE_BAROLOG.
+Note that, as of 20220727, this returned value should only be applied against the W_GENERAL_OTHER table (and STATUS field) as this occurs at the interval level as opposed to the location level.

 #### V_SYS_MARK_ACTIVE_CLIMATE

 For Climate Station locations, this view examines its associated temporal data (summarized in D_INTERVAL_SUMMARY) to